Russian opposition to NATO enlargement: Opposition to expansion on political grounds

 Beyond practical concerns, broader ideological critiques emerged from scholars and peace activists who condemned NATO as fundamentally incompatible with peaceful internationalism.
 Economist and world-systems theorist Samir Amin described NATO as the military arm of "collective imperialism" formed by a triad of the United States, Europe, and Japan.
 As such it would not be a defense alliance as its PR strategy claims it is but rather a pact that enforces a "global apartheid system" maintaining core capitalist dominance through mechanisms of unequal exchange.
 He argued this system perpetuated polarization by securing the "five monopolies" (military, financial, technological, resource, and media control) for the imperial core while subjugating peripheral nations.
 NATO's interventions, such as those in Yugoslavia, Afghanistan, or Libya, were characterized not as defensive actions but as coercive operations to dismantle sovereign states resisting neoliberal restructuring.
 According to Amin, the alliance systematically suppressed movements challenging capitalist hierarchy, functioning to secure conditions for transnational oligarchic capital through "permanent war" doctrines.
 This analysis anticipated NATO's post-2022 evolution into what scholars term "hyper-imperialism", an intensified phase leveraging military coercion to offset declining economic hegemony.
 Noam Chomsky characterized the alliance as having transformed into "an offensive force, operating out of area, serving US global interests" that subordinated Eastern European states to American geopolitical priorities.
 Tariq Ali similarly criticized Eastern European elites for embracing what he termed "an imperial gendarmerie" that entangled new members in US-led military interventions unrelated to their core security needs.
 Johan Galtung lamented the lost opportunity for Eastern Europe to become "a bridge between East and West," arguing NATO membership instead locked the region into confrontational geopolitics.
 Cynthia Enloe added feminist perspectives, contending NATO reinforced militarized masculinity while suppressing democratic responsiveness to civilian priorities.
 Historian David N. Gibbs described NATO as enabling illegal wars violating the UN Charter, while journalist Katrina van den Heuvel concluded expansion "institutionalized a divide" in Europe that eliminated independent foreign policy options for new members.

-These critiques gained retrospective resonance after the 2022 Russian invasion of Ukraine, with scholars like Vladislav Zubok noting that NATO's "indefinite 'open doors' policy" paradoxically incentivized Russian aggression by appearing to threaten core interests while lacking credible end-point guarantees.